Call us on 01688 400682

 Things to do on the Isle of Mull

 Mull is the second largest of the Inner Hebrides – visit us and you’ll find plenty of things to do, attractions to visit and days out to remember on our island shores.
 From castle hunting along the coastline, to pony trekking on the beach and wandering through stunning coastal gardens.
 Anglers, mountain bikers and wildlife enthusiasts will be in their element, with so much to see and do and plenty of guides to help you get out there.
-And on those dreicher days, there’s one of Scotland’s oldest whisky distilleries to visit, as well as fun for all the family at the aquarium.
+And on those dreicher days, there’s one of Scotland’s oldest whisky distilleries to visit, a tour of Duart Castle, or shops and galleries to browse in Tobermory.
 Find out what you can enjoy when you visit with our guide to things to do on Mull.

 Things to Do Map